617 million stolen accounts from 16 websites are now up for sale – are you at risk?

 And while you’re at it, better close old accounts that you rarely use.
 Here’s an online tool that will help you do just that.

-Tags: apps, banking details, breaches, credential stuffing, cybersecurity, Dark Web, Facebook, family, Google, hackers, leaks, Podcast, sales, security, stolen data, two-factor authentication
+Tags: apps, banks/banking, breaches, credential stuffing, cybersecurity, Dark Web, Facebook, family, Google, hackers, leaks, Podcasts, sales, security, stolen data, two-factor authentication